Studies in Maieutics

 , ,

-Our students studying medicine, midwifery, and speech therapy are joining forces with students from other health-related fields to organize an event that is as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.
+Our students in the medicine, midwifery, and speech-language pathology programs are teaming up with students from other health-related programs to organize an event that is as heartwarming as it is practical: the Teddy Bear Hospital.

 , ,

-Despite the announcement of lockdown, the Faculty's associations managed to support our students through this difficult time by organizing some fantastic initiatives throughout November.
-Focus on the November edition of Recap'assos!
+Despite the announcement of the lockdown, the Faculty’s student organizations managed to support our students through this difficult time by organizing some fantastic initiatives throughout the month of November.
+Check out the November edition of the student organization recap!

 EDUCATION